Kotlin/kotlinx.serialization/docs/custom_serializers.md

 object DataSerializer {}
 ```

-This is called external serialization and it imposes certain restrictions: classes should only have primary constructors' vals/vars and class body `var` properties (you can learn more in [docs](examples.md))
+This is called external serialization, which only supports serializing the following:
+* Classes with primary constructors that only contain property declarations (i.e. no parameterized primary constructors)
+* internal or public class body vars

+Any class body vals or private/protected vars will not be seen by the serializer.
+You can learn more in the [example docs](examples.md)

 As in the first example, you can customize the process by overriding the `serialize` and `deserialize` methods.

 If it is a Java class, things get more complicated: Java has no concept of a primary constructor and the plugin doesn't know which properties it can serialize.
 For Java classes, you should always override the `serialize`/`deserialize` methods.
-You can still use `@Serializer(forClass = ...)` to generate an empty serial descriptor.
+You can still use `@Serializer(forClass = ...)` to generate an empty `SerialDescriptor`.
-For example, let's write a serializer for `java.util.Date`:
+To illustrate, let's write a serializer for `java.util.Date`:

 ```kotlin
 @Serializer(forClass = Date::class)